-Global Clean Energy Holdings, Inc. ("GCEH") is a California -based energy agri-business focused on the development of non-food based bio-fuel feedstock.
+Global Clean Energy Holdings, Inc. ("GCEH") is a California-based energy agri-business focused on the development of non-food based bio-fuel feedstock.
 GCEH has full service in-house development and operations capabilities, which it provides for its own energy farms as well as farms it operates via joint venture arrangements.
 With international experience and capabilities in eco-friendly bio-fuel feedstock management, cultivation, production and distribution, GCEH is well suited to scale its business.

 GCEH is focusing on the commercialization of oil and biomass derived from the seeds of Jatropha curcas ("Jatropha") - a native non-edible plant indigenous to many tropical and sub-tropical regions of the world, including Mexico, the Caribbean and Central America.
-Jatropha oil is high-quality plant oil used as a direct replacement for fossil fuels or as feedstock for the production of high quality bio-diesel or green diesel, which is a direct replacement for jet fuel.
+Jatropha oil is high-quality plant oil used as a direct replacement for fossil fuels or as feedstock for the production of high quality first and second generation biofuels like bio-diesel, bio-jet or renewable diesel, which are direct replacements for jet fuel and diesel fuel.
 The residual material derived from the oil extraction process is called press cake, which is a high-quality biomass that can be used as a replacement for a number of fossil fuels.

 Jatropha trees require less water and fertilizer than many conventional crops, and can be grown on land that is not suitable for the production of food.
-Jatropha oil is very high quality plant oil that is particularly well suited for the production of "bio-diesel" and "green diesel."
-Without post processing, Jatropha oil can be used as a direct replacement for diesel and other fossil fuels.
-Bio-diesel is a diesel-equivalent, and green diesel is a jet fuel-equivalent; both are processed fuels derived from biological sources (such as plant oils), which can be used as a replacement for fossil based fuels in diesel engines, jet engines or other fuel oil based combustion equipment.
+Jatropha oil is very high quality plant oil that is particularly well suited for the production of first and second generation biofuels.
+Without post processing, Jatropha oil can be used as a direct replacement for diesel and other fossil fuels in many applications.
+Bio diesel and renewable fuel is a diesel-equivalent, and bio-jet is a jet fuel-equivalent; both are processed fuels derived from biological sources (such as plant oils), which can be used as a replacement for fossil based fuels in diesel engines, jet engines or other fuel oil based combustion equipment.